KI-PMF: Knowledge Integrated Plausible Motion Forecasting: Introduction

-In this work, we propose a novel multi-stage architecture for integrating explicit knowledge (we use the term \textit{constraints} interchangeably to represent \textit{priors} throughout this work) into a learning-based trajectory forecasting model to ensure plausible motion forecasts for the traffic participants.
-Our network comprises two stages.
-The first stage is a deterministic, non-parametric refinement layer that uses explicit environmental and kinematic constraints to compute plausible trajectories.
-We represent the problem of multi-modal trajectory prediction as a classification problem by constructing the future reachable states as a set of trajectories following the works by Phan-Minh et al. \cite{covernet}.
-This method of output representation allows us to encode non-holonomic vehicle constraints into the model, which otherwise would be difficult.
-Environmental constraints, derived from HD maps M, are encoded as polygons to perform a Point-in-Polygon search.
-This process further refines the trajectories, preventing any off-road predictions.
-The advantage of such a non-parametric search is ensuring that the proposals are interpretable.
-The second stage utilizes these refined proposals and combines them with goal positions \cite{gu2021densetnt} to learn a plausible representation space.
-This method of fusing lanes and trajectories allows the network to learn reachability-based features from a scene at a global level for the target actor.
+In this work, we introduce a unique multi-stage framework that incorporates explicit knowledge, referred to as constraints or priors, into a learning-based trajectory forecasting model.
+This ensures plausible motion forecasting for traffic actors.
+Our model is composed of two stages.
+The first stage is a deterministic, non-parametric refinement layer that employs explicit environmental and kinematic constraints to compute plausible trajectories.
+We frame the multi-modal trajectory prediction problem as a classification problem, constructing future reachable states as a set of trajectories, as inspired by the works of Phan-Minh et al. \cite{covernet}.
+This output representation method enables us to incorporate non-holonomic vehicle constraints \cite{walsh1994stabilization} into the learning paradigm, which would otherwise be challenging.
+Environmental constraints, derived from HD maps M, are encoded as polygons for a Point-in-Polygon search, further refining the trajectories and eliminating off-road predictions.
+The advantage of this non-parametric search is that it ensures the proposals are interpretable.
+In the second phase of our approach, the model utilizes the refined trajectory proposals and integrates them with designated goal positions \cite{gu2021densetnt} to construct a viable representation space, delineating potential regions for actor movement.
+This fusion of lanes and trajectories enables the network to learn reachability-based features from a scene at a global level for the target actor.

-The main contributions of this work are as follows: \begin{itemize} \item Two staged approach of trajectory generation and prediction with constraint-based refinement layer which provides feasibility and safety assurance to exclude off-road trajectories and thereby implausible states. \item Multi-headed attention layers, which focus on learning from interactions between feasible trajectories and corresponding goal-based reachable lanes. \item Extensive runtime analysis to showcase the real-time capabilities of the refinement layer. \end{itemize}
+The key contributions of this work include: \begin{itemize} \item A two-stage trajectory generation and prediction approach with a constraint-based refinement layer, ensuring feasibility and safety by eliminating off-road trajectories and implausible states. \item The use of multi-headed attention layers to learn from the interactions between feasible trajectories and corresponding goal-based reachable lanes. \item The computation of intensity calculations to demonstrate the real-time capabilities of the refinement layer. \end{itemize}